Poonch district, India

-Poonch or Punch (Prūntčh In Kashmiri) is a district in the Jammu Division of Jammu and Kashmir, India.
+Poonch district or Punch district is a district of the Indian-administered Jammu and Kashmir in the disputed Kashmir region.
 With headquarters in the town of Poonch, it is bounded by the Line of Control (boundary between Indian and Pakistan administered Kashmir) on three sides (north, west and south).
-The 1947-48 war between India and Pakistan divided the earlier district into two parts.
-One went to Pakistan and the other became part of the then Indian state of Jammu and Kashmir.
+The 1947–48 war between India and Pakistan divided the earlier district into two parts.
+One went to Pakistan and the other became part of the then-Indian state of Jammu and Kashmir.

 Geography

 Poonch district has a total area of 1674 sqkm.
 The district is bordered by Kulgam district, Shopian district and Budgam district in the east, Rajouri district to the south and Baramulla district and Haveli district, Pakistan administered Jammu and Kashmir to the north and Poonch district, Pakistani administered Kashmir to the west.

+The district also de jure includes the areas of Poonch Division under Pakistani control (Bagh District, Haveli District, Poonch District, Sudhanoti District).